 Some older adults find that they may not taste foods as well as they used to.
 This may lead to using more salt to increase the tastiness of foods.
-However, eating too much sodium can cause high blood pressure, stroke, heart disease and kidney disease.
+However, eating too much salt (sodium) can increase the risk of high blood pressure, stroke, heart disease and kidney disease.

-We all need some sodium, but most of eat about 3400 mg per day.
-This is more than double the amount of sodium we need.
-Healthy adults need only 1500 mg of sodium per day.
+We all need some sodium, but most of us eat more than double the amount of sodium we need.
+Adults need only 1500 mg of sodium per day.

 Spice up the taste in food

-Instead of salt, try flavouring your foods with fresh herbs, spices, salsas, chutneys and healthy sauces.
+Instead of salt, try flavouring your foods with herbs, spices, salsas, chutneys and nutritious sauces.

 Here are some common herbs and spices and foods they complement:

-Cinnamon: Used in baking, seasoning hot cereals and puddings.
+- Cinnamon: Use in baking, seasoning hot cereals, yogurts and puddings.

-Oregano: Used in a variety of sauces, soups and salads, and tasty with poultry, beef, veal, lamb and vegetables.
+- Oregano: Use in a variety of sauces, soups and salads, and tasty with poultry, beef, veal, lamb and vegetables.

-Tarragon: Usually used with chicken, fish, veal and egg dishes
+- Tarragon: Use with chicken, fish, veal and egg dishes.

 To give foods a boost:

 Vary the texture and temperature of foods at one meal.
-For example, try low fat yogurt with crunchy cereal such as a low fat granola or low sugar cereal.
-Enjoy a cool fruit salad and sherbet following a hot and spicy enchilada or taco.
+For example, try yogurt with crunchy whole grain cereal.
+Enjoy a cool fruit salad following a hot and spicy enchilada or taco.